Mandelliant/mandelliant.github.io/_posts/2020-07-27-building-websites-with-jekyll-and-github-pages.md

     Once you're in the right folder and on the right branch, use the following Jekyll command to create the website: `$ bundle exec jekyll VERSION new .`.
 Replace VERSION with the [current dependency version GitHub Pages requires](dependency).

-4. Open the Gemfile and follow the instructions in the code comments to configure it for GitHub Pages.
+3. Open the Gemfile and follow the instructions in the code comments to configure it for GitHub Pages.
 The GitHub guide then says to update the `gem` line to: `gem "github-pages", "~> VERSION", group: :jekyll_plugins`, again replacing VERSION with the [current dependency version](dependency).
 I couldn't get that to work, so I left off the VERSION entirely and that seemed to do the trick.
 I'm not necessarily endorsing that as the correct course of action, but I haven't run into any issues.

-    This is what the relevant lines of my Gemfile looks like after updating:
+    This is what the relevant lines of my Gemfile look like after updating:

     ```ruby